patrickbucher/paedubucher.ch/articles.md/libvirt-vms-with-networking.md

 It took me almost a day ‒ and gave me some additional grey hair ‒ to get all this information together from various sources.
-After I figured out how to create the setup described above, it only took me about two hours to setup everything (including the laptop) and to write this article.
+After I figured out how to create the setup described above, it only took me about two hours to reproduce everything on another laptop (including the setup of the laptop itself) and to write this article.

 Since I did the try-and-error part on Arch Linux, this article can also be used on that distribution, and probably many others as well.
 Only the packages to be